-- Addresses a scientifically important problem in occupational safety and health, - Is relevant to NORA sector/cross-sector programs or the changing nature of work and safety and health of working people research priorities, or other research priorities noted in the NIOSH strategic plan, - Is scientifically sound in design, - Is ethically sound, - Addresses a need in the New England region, and - Enhances the research training capacity in Region I.
+- Addresses a scientifically important problem in occupational safety and health, - Is relevant to NIOSH and NORA sector/cross-sector programs or the changing nature of work and safety and healthof working people research priorities, or other research priorities noted in the NIOSH strategic plan, - Is scientifically sound in design, - Is ethically sound, - Considers or addresses occupational health equity - Addresses a need in the New England region, and - Enhances the research training capacity in Region I.

-In addition, the panel will evaluate whether the investigator:
+In addition, the panel will evaluate whether the investigator team:

-- Has the appropriate expertise to undertake the project, - Has access to appropriate resources and facilities, - Has developed a realistic and appropriate budget, and - Can accomplish the project by June 30, 2023.
+- Has the appropriate expertise to undertake the project, - Has access to appropriate resources and facilities, - Has developed a realistic and appropriate budget, and - Can complete the project by November 1, 2024.

-G. Proposal Format and Submission
+F. Proposal Format and Submission

-Deadline for Applications - 10/7/2022.
+Deadline for Applications - July 1, 2023.
 There will be no deadline extensions.

-Applicants will be notified of an award decision by the end of October.
+Applicants will be notified of an award decision by August 1, 2023.